pulp-platform/snitch/hw/system/occamy/fpga/README.md

 ### Compiling Linux and U-Boot

 First, we need to compile the required SW binaries and images, including Linux, OpenSBI and U-Boot.
-For that, navigate to a suitable location, clone and build the `occamy` branch of [Ariane SDK](https://github.com/pulp-platform/ariane-sdk/tree/occamy) as follows:
+For that, navigate to a suitable location, clone and build the `occamy` branch of [CVA6 SDK](https://github.com/openhwgroup/cva6-sdk/tree/occamy) as follows:

 ```
-git clone --recursive git@github.com:pulp-platform/ariane-sdk.git
+git clone --recursive git@github.com:openhwgroup/cva6-sdk.git
-cd ariane-sdk
+cd cva6-sdk
 git checkout occamy
 make u-boot/u-boot.itb
 make uImage